allamemc/allamemc/README.md

 * 🌍  I'm based in Madrid, Spain
 * 🖥️  See my portfolio at [Allam Dev](https://allam-dev.vercel.app/)
 * ✉️  You can contact me at [allamemc@gmail.com](mailto:allamemc@gmail.com)
-* 🚀  I'm currently working on [Bear Plan](http://note-nest-c.fly.dev/)
+* 🚀  I'm currently working on Bear Plan
-* 🧠  I'm learning React Native and Spring
+* 🧠  I'm focusing on Angular and React Native

 ### Skills